arj03/ssb-browser-core/README.md

 ### add(msg, cb)

-For historical reasons (see ssb-ebt) we have add here, which validates a raw message (without id and timestamp) and adds it to the database.
-Callback is the stored message (id, timestamp, value = original message) or err.
+For historical reasons (see ssb-ebt) we have add here.
+This just calls `SSB.db.validateAndAdd`.

 ### rpc:connect event